 15 Tips for an Anti-Inflammatory Diet

-Inflammation is a contributing factor in some chronic illnesses - including: arthritis, heart disease, Alzheimer’s, and Parkinson’s (source).
+Inflammation is a contributing factor in some chronic illnesses – including arthritis, heart disease, Alzheimer’s, and Parkinson’s (source).
 Reducing inflammation is a crucial component of a long-term health strategy.
-Here’s a list of 15 ways you can reduce inflammation with your diet - nothing on this list is particularly surprising or hard to do, but it does mean making good choices day to day.
+Here’s a list of 15 tips for an anti-inflammatory diet – nothing on this list is particularly surprising or hard to do, but it does mean making good choices from day to day.

 1. Drink Lots of Water